 by Dr. Will Cole

 These are the worst of the worst.
-The most common culprits and whose colorful packages you often see at any coffee bar are:
+The most common culprits, on colorful display wherever coffee is sold, include:

 - Sucralose – Splenda